-One-to-four family - Carver Federal purchases first mortgage loans secured by one-to-four family properties that serve as the primary residence of the owner.
+- One-to-four family Carver Federal purchases first mortgage loans secured by one-to-four family properties that serve as the primary residence of the owner.
 The loans are underwritten in accordance with applicable secondary market underwriting guidelines and requirements for sale.
 These loans present a moderate level of risk due primarily to general economic conditions.

-- Multifamily Carver Federal originates and purchases recourse and non-recourse multifamily loans.
+During fiscal year 2021, the Bank also started purchasing non-qualified mortgages for one-to-four family residential loans.
+The Bank has approved guidelines for these loans. - Multifamily Carver Federal originates and purchases recourse and non-recourse multifamily loans.
 These loans can be affected by economic conditions and the value of the underlying properties.
 The Bank primarily considers the property's ability to generate net operating income sufficient to support the debt service, the financial resources, income level and managerial expertise of the borrower, the marketability of the property and the Bank's lending experience with the borrower. - Commercial Commercial real estate ("CRE") lending consists predominantly of originating loans for the purpose of purchasing or refinancing office, mixed-use (properties used for both commercial and residential purposes but predominantly commercial), retail and church buildings in the Bank's market area.
 Mixed-use loans are secured by properties that are intended for both residential and business use and are classified as CRE.
 In originating CRE loans, the Bank primarily considers the ability of the net operating income generated by the real estate to support the debt service, the financial resources, income level and managerial expertise of the borrower, the marketability of the property and the Bank's lending experience with the borrower.
 The Bank also requires the assignment of rents of all tenants' leases in the mortgaged property and personal guarantees may be obtained for additional security from these borrowers.
 CRE loans generally present a higher level of risk than other types of loans due primarily to the effect of general economic conditions and the complexities involved in valuing the underlying collateral. - Business The Bank originates and purchases business and SBA loans primarily to businesses located in its primary market area and surrounding areas.
 Business loans are typically personally guaranteed by the owners and may also be secured by additional collateral, including real estate, equipment and inventory.
 Business loans are also subject to increased risk from the effect of general economic conditions.
 SBA loans are guaranteed by the U.S. government based on the percentage of each individual program. - Consumer The majority of the Consumer portfolio are student loans to medical students enrolled in several Caribbean schools.